Module Catalogue 2023/24

 Assessment Rationale And Relationship

-The first assessment will be focused on students understanding the background theories, concepts and approaches within the Sociology of crime, deviance, punishment and social control.
+The first assessment will be focused on students understanding the background theories, concepts and approaches within the Sociology of Crime.

-The second assessment will task them with exploring in depth Garland’s argument in relation to the culture of control, or exploring the implications of social control for certain populations.
+The second assessment will task them with exploring the implications of social control for certain populations, drawing on material from the whole module.

 Timetable